GLOUCESTER POET LAUREATE

 In an editorial published in July, 2008, in the Gloucester Daily Times and in the Cape Ann Beacon, Mr. Ronan vowed to make “poetry a public commodity” in Gloucester and laid out four specific goals:

-- to found a Poet Laureate Scholarship for a graduating Gloucester High School senior who has shown ability and interest in poetry
+– to found a Poet Laureate Scholarship for a graduating Gloucester High School senior who has shown ability and interest poetry

-- to promote poetry reading and writing among our oldest, wisest, fellow citizens
+– to promote poetry among our oldest, wisest, fellow citizens

 – to publish, hardcover and electronically, a book of poetry by and about Gloucester to showcase the many fine writers active in the city, mirroring Gloucester’s diversity and talent, and created in the spirit of Gwendolyn Brooks, who wrote: “Be yourself.
 Don’t imitate other poets.
 You are as important as they are.”
 This website was established to further those goals and was the source site of the poetry in Salt and Light: An Anthology of Gloucester Poetry, published in the spring of 2010.
 Mr. Ronan’s website is: TheRonan.org.